Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 Due to the addition of incremental snapshots, this process may soon be deprecated.
 :::

 Older snapshots are safe to remove from the Node to clear up disk space.
 The **snapshots** data will over time cause your `/var` partition on your Debian system to fill up.
-If this happens, you will be faced with unknown or undesirable results both with your Node's operations and **nodectl**'s ability to load and run.
+If this happens, you will be faced with unknown or undesirable results both with your Node's operations and nodectl's ability to load and run.

 Here we can safely clear out our older snapshots.